Ayeshaaiman9654/Hugo_Ayesha/content/publication/ACS_pub/index.md

 ---
 title: "Identification of Thermostable Xylose Reductase from Thermothelomyces thermophilus A Biochemical Characterization Approach to Meet Biofuel Challenges"
 authors:
 - admin
 - Nabeel Ali
 - Anas Shamsi
 - Imtaiyaz Hassan
 - Mohammad Shahid
 - Naseem A. Gaur
 - Asimul Islam
 author_notes:
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
-  - 'Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi110025, India'
+  - "Centre for Interdisciplinary Research in Basic Sciences, Jamia Millia Islamia, New Delhi 110025, India"
 date: "2022-22-17T00:00:00Z"
 doi: ""